JianingXi/mCGfinder/README.md

 Contact
 ------------------------
-Please feel free to contact us if you need any help. <xjn@mail.ustc.edu.cn>
+Please feel free to contact us if you need any help: <xjn@mail.ustc.edu.cn>.